 Exceptions to the Assumption of the Risk Doctrine

 There may be exceptions to this rule if the plaintiff can prove that the golfer or golf club owner or operator was “grossly and recklessly” negligent.
 Some examples are:

 - The golfer was angry and intentionally slammed the ball into another person or threw the golf club and hit another person on the golf course.

 - The golfer was inebriated and acted negligently in the way he or she was attacking the ball.

 - A golf cart was driven in a negligent way or by a drunk golf cart driver.

-If you were seriously injured on a golf course, and you believe it may have been caused by someone’s negligence, contact one of our golf accident attorneys at the Blumenshine Law Group.
-We gladly offer a free no obligation consultation.
+If you were seriously injured on a golf course, and you believe it may have been caused by someone’s negligence, call or text one of our golf accident attorneys at the Blumenshine Law Group (312)766-1000 or email [email protected].
+We gladly offer a free no-obligation consultation.